-- This is also a good time to do confetti – Check before hand if the venue are happy for you to use it.
+- This is also a good time to do confetti – Check beforehand if the venue is happy for you to use it.
 Some places are a bit funny and also get creative with your confetti shots – Confetti cannons / traditional

 - Think and factor in any travel time that you may need to get from the ceremony to your reception.